google/zetasql/docs/aggregate-dp-functions.md

   Perform [clamping][dp-clamp-between] per privacy unit column.

 `NUMERIC` and `BIGNUMERIC` arguments are not allowed.
- If you need them, cast them to
+ If you need them, cast them as the
-`DOUBLE` first.
+`DOUBLE` data type first.

 **Return type**